johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

 ### Modifying the front end
 ### Finishing up the front end

 ## Paginating Data
+### Creating a database method to paginate all orders

 ## Managing Users
 ## Microservices
 ## Validation